 - 2 mL vitamin E oil

-You can turn this sugar scrub recipe into a lavish body treatment by adding the following ingredients to your homemade coffee scrub:
+You can turn this sugar scrub recipe into a lavish body treatment by adding the following to your homemade body scrub:

 - .3 oz.
 Coconut Orange Cardamom Fragrance Oil

 - .5 oz. water soluble caffeine extract

 - 20 drops steam distilled coffee oil or coffee absolute